|My mom and dad.

 Learn a little bit about Pam outdusis "Little Pathway" Cunningham

-I am a Penobscot.
-A federally recognized tribal member.
+I am Penobscot, a federally recognized tribe and Irish.

 My mother, ssipsis, is full blooded Penobscot Indian (a federally

 recognized Tribe) and my father was Irish and a good man.
 A lawyer by